Why I built Halocard

 Full control over every card.

-When you pay with a Halocard, the merchant doesn’t see your bank, your real name, or your real address.
+When you pay with Halocard, the merchant doesn’t see your bank, name, or address.
 They see a card transaction with whatever name and billing address you set.
 Your funding source and identity stay invisible.
 The masking is the whole point.

 Our deliberate choices